Diagonal flow detects topology of strata: Preliminaries

 \subsection{\texorpdfstring{$\SL(2,\RR)$}{SL(2,R)}-action}

-We fix a stratum component $\calC$ and let $q$ be a differential in $\calC$.
-By integrating a square-root of $q$ we get charts from $S$ to $\CC$ with transition functions that are translations (or half-translations), that is, transition functions that are of the form $z \to z+ c$ (or $z \to \pm z+ c)$.

-The action of the group $\SL(2,\RR)$ on $\RR^2 = \CC$ can be restricted to the charts.
-As the transition functions are translations (or half-translations), the $\SL(2,\RR)$-action preserves the form of the transition functions.
-As a result, it descends to an action on the differentials.
-As the classifying invariants are also preserved, the $\SL(2,\RR)$ orbit of any differential in $\calC$ is contained in $\calC$.
+The usual action of $\SL(2,\RR)$ on $\RR^2 \isom \CC$ preserves side pairings of polygons and also scissors congruence.
+As a result, it descends to an action on differentials, preserving stratum components.
+The diagonal part of the $\SL(2,\RR)$--action gives the \emph{diagonal flow} on $\calC$.
+This is also called the \emph{Teichmüller flow} on $\calC$.

-Fixing a basis for the relative homology of $(S,Z)$, we can compute periods.
-The period of a basis element is the integral of a square root of $q$ over an arc in the homology class of the element.
-The periods define local charts on $\calC$.
-By the famous work of Eskin--Mirzakhani--Mohammadi \cite{Esk-Mir-Moh}, closures of $\SL(2,\RR)$-orbits inside $\calC$ are suborbifolds cut out by linear equations (with real coefficients and no constant terms) in the period coordinates.
-Such an orbit closure is called a \emph{linear invariant suborbifold}.
+By the famous work of Eskin--Mirzakhani--Mohammadi~\cite{Esk-Mir-Moh}, closures of $\SL(2,\RR)$--orbits inside of (a certain manifold cover of) $\calC$ are submanifolds cut out by linear equations (with real coefficients and no constant terms) in period coordinates.
+Such an orbit closure is called a \emph{linear invariant submanifold}.